-After experiencing four or more Ed Leadership SIMs, 100% of graduate students in this study reported that educational simulations were effective or highly effective (Not effective, Somewhat effective, Effective, or Highly Effective scale).
 Much of why students felt the simulations helped them realize different perspectives was because of the thought process or comments others shared during class discussions.
-Class discussions were facilitated by the professor after each simulation.
 One student made clear, “I liked having the discussions during the simulations.
 This allowed me to see the perspective of others.”
 Various students also commented about hearing different perspectives saying, “They (simulations) were a great way to think through things and realize different perspectives.”
-Another said, “I liked this format.
+Another commented, “I liked this format.
 It gave us all a chance to chime in with our opinions and many of the simulations were eye-opening to problems we may not be involved in.”
 Based on the simulated experience and follow-up discussions students felt that they better realized different perspectives.
-One concluding thought from a student actually mentioned, “I look at education in a completely different light after going through these.”
-For a single instructional tool to completely change the perspective of students it is clear simulations are an effective method of preparing future school leaders.
+One concluding thought from a student mentioned, “I look at education in a completely different light after going through these.”
+For a single instructional tool to completely change the perspective of students, it is clear simulations are an effective method of preparing future school leaders.

-Increased confidence to lead through complex scenarios
+Increased Confidence to Lead Through Complex Scenarios

 Based on feedback from participants one could say that educational simulations increased the confidence of future school leaders to handle complex scenarios they will face in the field.
 Comments to support this were, “I feel more confident in my preparedness to handle real-life scenarios when in the field.”
-And “The sims gave me confidence in how I would respond to an issue in order to continue/establish strong inter-relationships with staff, parents, and community.”
+Another graduate student reflected, “The sims gave me confidence in how I would respond to an issue in order to continue/establish strong inter-relationships with staff, parents, and community.”
 Another student added, “I enjoyed the Sims and feel much more prepared for scenarios similar to these in future positions.”
-Because principals are faced with complex and important issues, on a routine basis, improving their confidence to handle these stressful issues is important.
+Because principals are faced with complex and important issues on a routine basis, improving their confidence to handle these stressful issues is critical to their future success.
 This is often very difficult in a traditional classroom approach.
 Per the feedback in this study it is clear that simulations are a key tool to improve the confidence of future school leaders and help them prepare for the complex issues they will soon face.

 Conclusions